sfc-gh-klochen/sfsnowsightextensions/Readme.md

-# Snowflake Powershell Extensions
+# Snowflake Snowsight Extensions
-Snowflake Powershell Extensions wrap Snowsight features that do not have API or SQL alternatives, such as manipulating Dashboards and Worksheets.
+Snowflake Snowsight Extensions wrap Snowsight features that do not have API or SQL alternatives, such as manipulating Dashboards and Worksheets.

 Written by Daniel Odievich (daniel.odievich@snowflake.com) Senior Solution Architect at Snowflake Professional Services.